 Before we start, there is one common theme that I like to impress upon folks who choose mouse poison over a trap.
 That is to use a trap too.
-I prefer to use a humane mouse trap to keep the mouse contained after the poison has been ingested.
+I prefer a humane mouse trap to keep the mouse contained after ingesting poison.

-Mouse poison can be dangerous to other animals, humans, and the local environment.
+Mouse poison can harm other animals, humans, and the local environment.
 It is up to you to be responsible.